Grant Geissman: Television

 Geissman and Mangione appeared on many televisions shows, including The Tonight Show, Dinah Shore, Merv Griffin, Phil Donahue, The Midnight Special, Don Kirshner's Rock Concert and Dick Clark's New Year's Rockin' Eve.
 Geissman's other albums with Mangione include Children of Sanchez (1978), Live at the Hollywood Bowl (1979), and Fun and Games (1980).

 Geissman's playing has been heard on numerous television series, including Dawson's Creek, Family Affair, Boy Meets World, Touched by an Angel and Lizzie McGuire.
 He can be heard playing the Djangoesque acoustic guitar on the theme for the television series Monk, starring Tony Shalhoub.
 Nominated for a 2001 Emmy for co-writing the song "No Puedo Olvidar" for the daytime drama Passions, he received an Emmy nomination in 2004 for another Passions song, "Momma, Gotta Let Her Go".
 In 2003, he was nominated for an Annie award for producing Van Dyke Parks' songs for HBO's Harold and the Purple Crayon.
 He has written additional music for films and television movies, including The Ponder Heart (2001), Call Me Claus (2001), Monday Night Mayhem (2002), Die, Mommie, Die!
 (2003) and The Mojo Cafe (2004).
 Dennis C. Brown and Geissman collaborated on the underscore for the hit CBS-TV sitcom Two and a Half Men.
 The show's theme, co-written by Geissman, was nominated for an Emmy Award in 2004.

 Books

-Apart from his musical career, Geissman has written three books for Mad magazine and EC Comics: Collectibly Mad (Kitchen Sink Press, 1995); Tales of Terror!
+Apart from his musical career, Geissman has written books about Mad magazine and EC Comics, including Collectibly Mad (Kitchen Sink Press, 1995); Tales of Terror!
 The EC Comics Companion, co-authored with Fred von Bernewitz (Fantagraphics, 2000); and Foul Play!
 The Art and Artists of the Notorious 1950s E.C.
 Comics!
 (HarperDesign, 2005).
 He has also compiled and/or written annotations for ten other Mad-related books, and he appears in Chip Selby's documentary, Tales from the Crypt: From Comic Books to Television (2004).
 In 2011, Geissman teamed with Russ Cochran to launch a publishing company, GC Press, to continue the hardcover EC Archives series originally published by Gemstone.